 Pointing beyond the Present 6

-Ihe Temporary and the Trashed \dots 7
+The Temporary and the Trashed 7

 The Art of Value 10

 Working at Cross-purposes 14

-Providing the Keys to Closed Doors .
-16
+Providing the Keys to Closed Doors 16

-Collectively Gesturing toward Utopia 21
+Collectively Gesturing toward Utopia 22

-involved "Headquarters: Investigating the Creation of the Ghetto and the Prison-Industrial Complex," housed in the museum.
+And in one final example, in summer 2006, CampBaltimore, in a surprising collaboration with the Contemporary Museum of Baltimore, encouraged people to debate urban design through the lens of social justice while building a network to transform art and society.
+According to anarchist Mike McGuire, who participated in the project, CampBaltimore built "a trailer that could serve as a mobile convergence center," which included "a small infoshop, a place from which to serve meals, a mobile sewing workshop, and a place to do film screenings" within neighborhoods.
+Another part involved "Headquarters: Investigating the Creation of the Ghetto and the Prison-Industrial Complex," housed in the museum.
 Here, "blurring the lines between the practices of artists and activists," the museum also became "an infoshop and center of operations: a platform for activities that investigate Baltimore's program of uneven urbanism and a site to mobilize for local and global struggles."24 "It's not like a traditional model of political activism or artistic models of political activism.
 It's both - and [it's] trying to offer an alternative way, seeing other ways, ... grappling with the evaporation of public spaces in the city and the privatization of everything," explained museum artist-in-residence Gabri.
-25 Rather than art on the walls, then, "Headquarters" featured short videos documenting grassroots struggles in Baltimore, a dry-erase map of the city that people could write on, a flowchart outlining socioeconomic interconnections, a mini library, and a meeting space, among other things.
-The trailer and museum became platforms for people to think and converse about their city - and hopefully change it.
+25 Rather than art on the walls, then, "Headquarters" featured short videos documenting grassroots struggles in Balti-